Investment approvals

 Relevant authority: National Offshore Petroleum Safety and Environmental Management Authority

-Will your project involve mineral mining activities in Australian waters?
+Will your project involve offshore mining activities?

-Will your project involve mineral mining activities in Australian waters?
+Will your project involve offshore mining activities?

 This field is required.

-Applicable regulation: Offshore Minerals Act 1994
+Applicable legislation: Offshore Minerals Act 1994

 For more information see the fact sheet.